Algarve-Tourist.com

 The Bone Chapel is open Monday to Friday 10:00-13:00 and 15:00-17:30, on Saturday it is only open 10:00-13:00 and the chapel is closed all day Sunday.
 The entrance fee is €2.00, and a typical visit lasts around 20 minutes.
 During the summer the Capela dos Ossos will have a steady flow of tourists and can get quite busy.

 The Igreja do Carmo is to the north of Faro, and is a 7-minute walk from the harbour and Jardim Manuel Bivar.
-The exact GPS coordinates of the Igreja do Carmo are 37.01997, -7.93471.
+The exact GPS coordinates for the Igreja do Carmo are GPS: 37.01997, -7.93471 (link to google maps).

 The Igreja do Carmo is a twin bell tower church, which follows the 18th-century Baroque style of architecture.
 The church was originally constructed in 1719 but was severely damaged by the 1755 earthquake.